 Peripheral venous access is a key need for resuscitating patients of all ages.
-An ideal site for venous catheterization is one that is easy to access and poses very little risk to the patient.
+An ideal site for venous catheterization is easy to access and poses minimal risk to the patient.
 Sites for venous access in young children include the hands, feet, forearms, and scalp.
 The most common reasons for intravenous therapy in infants include the delivery of maintenance fluids, blood and blood products, medications, and nutrition.
 The scalp veins are commonly used to secure intravenous access in neonates and infants, often after unsuccessful attempts at cannulation of upper and lower limb veins.
-This activity illustrates the technique, indications and contraindications of scalp vein catheterization and highlights the role of the interprofessional team in the management of infants requiring intravenous access.
+This activity illustrates the technique, indications, and contraindications of scalp vein catheterization and highlights the interprofessional team's role in managing infants requiring intravenous access.

 Peripheral venous access is a hallmark of resuscitation in patients of all ages.
 Ideal sites for venous catheterization are easy to access and pose the least risk to the patient.
 Sites for venous access in young children include the hands, feet, forearms, and scalp.
 The most common reasons for intravenous therapy in infants are to deliver maintenance fluids, blood and blood products, medications, and nutrition.
-The scalp veins are commonly used to secure access in neonates and infants often after unsuccessful attempts at cannulation of upper and lower limb veins.
-Scalp veins offer ease of stabilization and ease of access in this age group.
-Scalp veins in neonates/infants typically have less overlying subcutaneous fat compared to other peripheral sites to allow easier visualization and cannulation.
+The scalp veins are commonly used to secure access in neonates and infants, often after unsuccessful attempts at cannulation of upper and lower limb veins.
+Scalp veins offer ease of stabilization and access in this age group.
+Scalp veins in neonates and infants typically have less overlying subcutaneous fat than other peripheral sites to allow easier visualization and cannulation.
 See Image.
 Scalp Veins Used for Catheterization.

 Anatomy and Physiology

-Scalp and facial veins are rather prominent in newborns/infants, are valveless, and are only thinly obscured by fine hair.
-The most commonly used veins include the superficial temporal, frontal (supratrochlear), occipital, and pre- and post-auricular.
+Scalp and facial veins are rather prominent in newborns and infants, are valveless, and are only thinly obscured by fine hair.
+The most commonly used veins include the superficial temporal, frontal (supratrochlear), occipital, and pre- and postauricular.
 The superficial temporal vein drains the entire lateral area of the scalp before passing inferiorly to join in the retromandibular vein's formation and then draining into the external jugular vein.
-The frontal/supratrochlear vein drains the anterior part of the scalp from the superciliary arches to the vertex, passes into the medial portion of the orbit to join the supraorbital vein in forming the angular vein (linked to cavernous sinus by ophthalmic veins), further draining into the facial and then into the internal jugular vein.
-The occipital vein drains the posterior aspect of the scalp, pierces the posterior neck musculature and drains either directly into the internal jugular or the internal jugular vein via the posterior auricular.
-Lastly, the auricular veins run anteriorly and posteriorly to the ear and eventually drain into the external jugular vein.
+The frontal and supratrochlear vein drains the anterior part of the scalp from the superciliary arches to the vertex, passes into the medial portion of the orbit to join the supraorbital vein in forming the angular vein (linked to cavernous sinus by ophthalmic veins), further draining into the facial and then into the internal jugular vein.
+The occipital vein drains the posterior aspect of the scalp, pierces the posterior neck musculature, and drains either directly into the internal jugular or the internal jugular vein via the posterior auricular.
+Lastly, the auricular veins run anteriorly and posteriorly to the ear, eventually draining into the external jugular vein.

-Choose the smallest catheter available (23G, 25G, or 27G butterfly/scalp vein set) in the shortest length (typically 3/4 inch)
+Choose the smallest catheter available (23-, 25-, or 27-G butterfly or scalp vein set) in the shortest length (typically 3/4 inch)

-24G catheter-over-needle also may be used but will need additional tubing
+24-G catheter-over-needle may also be used but needs additional tubing

 Elastic band tourniquet